Isfahanisasan/Hello-Doc-Portal/README.md

 ## Hello Doc

-Hello Doc is a web application that has it's main purpose as a portal that connects patients and doctors.
+Hello Doc is a web application that has its main purpose as a portal that connects patients and doctors.
 Allowing them a platform to make and organize appointments.

 There are 2 types of users in Hello Doc, one is the patient user, and one is the doctor user.